rgiuly/celltracer/README.md

 </pre>

+<h2>Parameters:</h2>
+--zprocess Run process for collecting decisions from users.
+--submit Submit decisions to Mechanical Turk.
+--sigma=4 Amount of blur before watershed.
+--level=0.5 Watershed level.
+--access_key=X Set to your access key from Mechanical Turk.
+--secret_key=X Set to your secret key from Mechanical Turk.
+--init Do initialization.
+This make take some time from a large volume.
+--seeds=[[473,44,10],[425,465,10]] Seeds where each cell should start in the form [X,Y,Z].
+You can use IMOD to get the numbers.

 To initially start the process from the beginning, use "--init".
 This will create initial superpixels and collect from users. python dseg.py data /home/rgiuly/output/test4 --zprocess --submit --sigma=4 --level=0.5 --access_key=X --secret_key=X --init --seeds=[[473,44,10],[425,465,10]]